agnsal/NeuralMAS/README.md

 - https://sicstus.sics.se/
 You can choose to develop the MAS with a different technology instead of it.

 ## The Communication
 The communication channel between the Neural Network and the MAS is made using Redis.
 See:
 - https://redis.io/

 ## The Environment
-You can use it on both Linux and Windows, and it is compatible with Docker too:
+You can use it on both Linux and Windows, and it is compatible with Docker too (so you can use it on distributed Systems too):
 See:
 - https://github.com/agnsal/docker-PyRedis
 - https://www.docker.com/